Most recently updated on December 3, 2022

 Albuquerque has been a popular place to film movies and television shows ever since Breaking Bad set up operations here in 2006.
 Among other ventures, Netflix purchased ABQ studios in 2018 and has committed to spending $2 billion in the state.
 Overall, New Mexico set a record in fiscal year 2021 with film and TV production expenditures reaching $623 million.
-About 9,000 people work in the industry with an average annual salary of $56,000.
+The state then topped that with a record $855 million in fiscal year 2022.

 Albuquerque’s locale between the Rio Grande and the Sandia peaks at an elevation of 5,000 feet has long been a popular place to set up camp.

 Native Americans first came to the region 12,000 years ago, eventually planting corn and other crops along the river banks.

 The first Spanish explorers arrived in 1540 and found a Pueblo society that had advanced skills in stone masonry, ceramics and arts.